HaxeFoundation/haxe-evolution/README.md

 In order to keep the long term goals and vision of Haxe, Nicolas can veto any accepted proposal after the vote, but will explain his reasoning for doing so in details and agrees to use this power with care.

-Once the HXP is accepted, the core team will work on implementing it.
+If the HXP is accepted, the core team will work on implementing it.

 ## What needs a proposal?

-Stuff that don't need a formal proposal (unless it's something fundamental):
+Stuff that doesn't need a formal proposal (unless it's something fundamental):

  * bugfixes
  * optimizations
  * documentation
  * minor API additions

-Stuff that most probably need a formal proposal:
+Stuff that most probably needs a formal proposal:

  * language changes, including adding new features
  * breaking standard library changes